FCFR-Net: Feature Fusion based Coarse-to-Fine Residual Learning for Depth Completion: Experiment

 When the input depth map is dense, network learning has two choices: directly learn the final depth, or learn the residual between the input depth map and the ground truth.
 In Table.~\ref{table:ablation_study} ($DI$ and $DR$), we compare the results between direct learning and residual learning.
 Compared with direct learning, it is easy to find that residual learning results are greatly improved in all evaluation metrics.

-\textbf{One feature extractor vs. Two feature extractors}
+\subsubsection{One Feature Extractor vs. Two Feature Extractors}

 For feature extraction, there are two choices: (1) concatenate color and depth images and use a feature extractor to extract features, which named one feature extractor; (2) use two feature extractors to extract features of color and depth information respectively, then fuse them with concatenating operation, which named two feature extractors.
-In Table.~\ref{table:ablation_study} ($DR$ and $DE$), we show the results of the on feature extractor and two feature extractors.
-As shown in Table.~\ref{table:ablation_study}, the two encoders can extract features of different scales of color and depth information, and merge them separately.
-Thus the result is better than one encoder.
-Note that we use Resnet34 as the feature extractor here.
+Table.~\ref{table:ablation_study} $DR$ and $DE$ show the results of one feature extractor and two feature extractors, where the two encoders can extract features of different scales of color and depth, and merge them separately, and the result is better than one encoder.

-\textbf{Channel shuffle vs. no Channel shuffle}
+\subsubsection{Channel Shuffle vs. No Channel Shuffle}

-To demonstrate the effectiveness of the proposed channel shuffle operation, we demonstrate the depth completion results with and without channel shuffle in Table.~\ref{table:ablation_study} ($DCC$ and $DE$).
-It is obvious to find that results obtained by approaches with channel shuffle outperform no channel shuffle, which proves that the channel shuffle operation can sufficiently exchange and fuse the features of color and depth information.
+To demonstrate the effectiveness of the proposed channel shuffle operation, the depth completion results with and without channel shuffle are shown in Table.~\ref{table:ablation_study} ($DCC$ and $DE$).
+We can see that results obtained by approaches with channel shuffle outperform no channel shuffle, which proves that the channel shuffle operation can sufficiently exchange and fuse the features of color and depth information.
 Thus more representative features and better depth completion results can be obtained.

-\textbf{Energy based fusion vs. No energy based fusion}
+\subsubsection{Energy based Fusion vs. No Energy based Fusion}

 DCNN based approaches usually fuse the features extracted from color and depth information with concatenating or add operation.
 Here, to prove the effectiveness of the proposed energy based fusion operation, we compare the results obtained by energy based fusion with other fusion operations (concatenate and add) in Table.~\ref{table:ablation_study}. $DCC$ means concatenate fusion results, $DCA$ means add fusion results, and $DCE$ means energy based fusion results.
-It can be seen that energy based fusion achieves better depth completion for all evaluation metrics, which proves that the proposed energy based fusion operation can sufficiently fuse the features extracted from color and depth information, thus obtain better depth completion results.
+It can be seen that energy based fusion achieves better results for all evaluation metrics, which proves that the proposed energy based fusion operation can sufficiently fuse the features extracted from color and depth information, thus obtain better depth results.